AhmadShamailButt/HCI-Project-Talkify/README.md

     ```

 4. **Open Visual Studio Code:**
-    - Open the project folder in Visual Studio Code.
+    - Open the project folder and then src folder in Visual Studio Code.

 5. **Run Main Application:**
     - Open the terminal in Visual Studio Code.